johnemmanuelbond/loggers.larders/content/Locations/Harport/The Pigeon Hole.md

 If/when the party fights.
 - Round 1:
 	- Knick uses legendary action to restrain a bunch of party members with a crossbow bolt to the netting on the ceiling.
-	- Rhedda downs a potion of strength (for athletics checks) and heaves the granite table ahead of the wall, blocking an easy escape, perhaps splitting the party.
+	- Rhedda downs a potion of heroism (10 temp hp and bless for the duration) and heaves the granite table ahead of the wall, blocking an easy escape, perhaps splitting the party.
 	- On Knick's turn he either attacks or readies an attack against whoever Rhedda engages.
 - Subsequent rounds:
 	- Rhedda activates her echos and wreaks havoc.